mi112/englishdictionary/README.md

-# Django Application
+# English Dictionary
-Englsih Dictionary made using Python Django framework and deployed on Heroku <br />
+Simple Englsih Dictionary application made using Python Django framework and deployed on Heroku platform <br />
 Link to the application : https://englishdictionary11022.herokuapp.com/